mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

 8. [ ] NEXT Catch errors thrown by xstate and show them.
 Specially useful if the xstate pane is hidden.
    Might be able to catch them by monkey patching `console.error`
+9. Try to feed ace the grammar for our language and see if we can show the warnings/errors on the side pane of the editor.
+10. Ace is not recognizing spread operator in our javascript pane and shows them as errors.